 Is this service safe and legitimate?

 Yes.
-All our doctors are registered with the Medical Council of Ireland and we are regulated by the Care Quality Commission in the UK, and the Regulation and Quality Improvement Authority (RQIA) in Northern Ireland.
+All our doctors are registered with the General Medical Council (GMC) and we are regulated by the Care Quality Commission (CQC) in England, and the Regulation and Quality Improvement Authority (RQIA) in Northern Ireland.

 Who are the doctors and where are they based?

-We currently have six Irish-qualified doctors on staff—you can see their biographies and Irish registration details here.
-All of our doctors work from our London office (50-54 Wigmore Street, London, W1U 2AU) and are part of our wider clinical team who also treat our UK and Australian patients.
-Our UK-based practice is inspected every two years by the Care Quality Commission and RQIA.
+All of our doctors work from our London office (50-54 Wigmore Street, London, W1U 2AU) and are part of our wider clinical team who also treat our UK patients.
+Our UK-based practice is inspected every two years by the CQC and annually by the RQIA.

 Can I get my medicines through the post?

 No. It is illegal to provide prescription medicines through the post in Ireland.
-We send you a hand signed paper prescription and once you receive it, you can take it to your local pharmacy just like you would with any other prescription.
+We can send you a hand signed paper prescription and once you receive it, you can take it to your local pharmacy just like you would with any other prescription.
+Alternatively, choose in-pharmacy collection and pick-up your prescription the same day at a participating LloydsPharmacy.

 Why have I have been refused treatment and what happens next?